Soviet5lo/SlashTHEM/README.md

 For Linux users its as simple as modifying config.h to your liking, copying GNUmakefile from sys/unix into the project root directory and renaming it Makefile, and running make install.
 It'll be installed in ~/slashthem/slashthem-$VERSION.
 BSD users should run gmake install instead.

-For Windows users, modify config.h to your desire, followed by navigating to the sys/winnt directory, running both nhsetup.bat and setup.bat, followed by navigating into the src/ folder from the root directory, opening a terminal and running 'make -f makefile.gcc install'.
+For Windows users, modify config.h to your desire, followed by navigating to the sys/winnt directory, running both nhsetup.bat and setup.bat, followed by opening a command line in the src/ directory and running 'make -f makefile.gcc install'.
 It should produce a build in C:\games\slashthem-win\ if everything worked correctly.

 Credits
 -------